mchirino89/mchirino89.github.io/about.md

 [reach me out](https://github.com/mchirino89) or leave some [comment](https://twitter.com/Chirino89M) comment.
 If it's a business/idea topic you can also [find me around](https://www.linkedin.com/in/mauriciochirino/) with a more serious face 👨🏽‍💻

+Right now I'm working on [PedidosYa](https://www.pedidosya.com/).
+For those of you reading from USA, it's like _[DoorDash]_(https://www.doordash.com/en-US) but in Latin America -it's not a claim bold on my behalf: I knew theirs Mobile technical lead in a conference and those were her exact same words 😄-

 Icons made by [Freepik](https://www.flaticon.com/authors/freepik) from [Flaticon](https://www.flaticon.com/)